wolfSSL/wolfssl/README.md

 single call hash function.
 Instead the name WC_SHA, WC_SHA256, WC_SHA384 and WC_SHA512 should be used for the enum name.

+# wolfSSL Release 4.8.1 (July 16, 2021)
+Release 4.8.1 of wolfSSL embedded TLS has an OCSP vulnerability fix:

+### Vulnerabilities
+* [High] OCSP verification issue when response is for a certificate with no relation to the chain in question BUT that response contains the NoCheck extension which effectively disables ALL verification of that one cert.
+Users who should upgrade to 4.8.1 are TLS client users doing OCSP, TLS server users doing mutual auth with OCSP, and CertManager users doing OCSP independent of TLS.
+Thanks to Jan Nauber, Marco Smeets, Werner Rueschenbaum and Alissa Kim of Volkswagen Infotainment for the report.

 # wolfSSL Release 4.8.0 (July 09, 2021)
 Release 4.8.0 of wolfSSL embedded TLS has bug fixes and new features including: